apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 In principle, you can write a unit test of a plugin Mojo the same way you’d write any other JUnit test case.

-However, many mojo methods need more information to work properly.
+However, many mojo methods need more dependencies to work properly.
 For example, you’ll probably need to inject or mock a reference to a `MavenProject`, so your mojo can query project variables.

 ### Using PlexusTestCase

-Mojo variables are injected by Guice (an open-source software framework for the Java platform), sometimes with a Codehaus Plexus (a collection of components used by Apache Maven) adapter to support the legacy `@Component` annotation.
+Mojo variables are injected by Guice (an open-source software framework for the Java platform), sometimes with a Codehaus Plexus (a collection of components used by Apache Maven) adapter.
 Currently some mojos are fully guicified with constructor injection, while others that have not yet been converted use Plexus field injection.

 Both Guice-based and Plexus-based mojos rely on the Guice Plexus adapter to inject dependencies by having the test class extend `PlexusTestCase` and calling the **lookup()** method to instantiate the mojo.
-Tests for fully Guicified mojos can also inject dependencies directly into the constructor without extending `PlexusTestCase`.
+Tests for fully guicified mojos can also inject dependencies directly into the constructor without extending `PlexusTestCase`.
 These dependencies can be Mockito mocks or instances of the actual model classes.
 If a particular test does not access the injected field — that is, it’s only injected to fulfill the constructor signature — you can usually also pass null as the value of that argument.